 Trello + Asana Integration: How-to & Options for Syncing

-We’re huge fans of Asana here at Asana Training…obviously.
+We’re huge fans of Asana here at Project Management Pros.
 But sometimes there are other teams or departments using other tools—like Trello, for example—and you want to sync your workflows with theirs without having to force everyone to use the same project management system.

 Good news!
 It is definitely possible to sync Asana with Trello so that projects and tasks are automatically updated, and different teams can use whichever tool is preferred on a case-by-case basis.